ostadabbas/AdaptedHumanPose/README.md

    this version supports windows.
 For linux, you can also use the offical release.
 cd to folder pythonAPI
 `python setup.py install`
-will install package to python packages
+will install package to python packages.

+`scripts` for independent training scripts.
+`scripts_v2` is built to accept 'train' or 'test' arguments.

 ## Introduction